Tutorial Gateway

 print(mul_num)

-The Python lambda reduce function accepts two values and a list as arguments values.
-Using this reduce function along with the lambda function.
+The Python lambda reduce function accepts two values and a list as argument values, and we are using the reduce along with this.

 from functools import reduce